benjaminv/websocket-node-express/readme.md

-In order to make this ages project running, following versions of JS and Node.js are required:
+In order to make this aged project running, following versions of Node.js is required:

 # Compatible Node.js version